dvreeze/ocp-java-17-learning/doc/chapter01.md

   * Local variables can use the *var* syntax, to have the compiler infer the type
   * If no type can be inferred, the "var" declaration is rejected by the compiler
   * *Scope* of local variables, method/constructor parameters, instance variables (i.e. *fields*) and class variables
-* *Garbage collection*
+* *Garbage collection*:
+  * Understanding when there are no more references to an object (then the object is eligible for GC)

-It is also important to have a clear mental picture of *object references* versus *primitive values*, *stack* versus *heap* data, *call-by-value* where the value is either primitive data or object references, and *eligibility for garbage collection*.
+It is also important to have a clear mental picture of:
+* *object references* versus *primitive values*
+* *stack* versus *heap* data
+* *call-by-value* where the value is either primitive data or object references
+* *eligibility for garbage collection*